ericxiong1/packedify-public/README.md

 >$ npm start

 Then, open your local development server.
+You will need to change all links to your local development server.